nogira/popclip-extensions/README.md

 ## How to Install an Extension

-1. Download the extension folder
+1. Download an extension folder (e.g. UPPERCASE)
 2. Add `.popclipext` to the end of the folder name
 3. Compress this file into a `.zip`
 4. Change the `.zip` at the end of the file name to `.popclipextz` (note the z at the end, compared to step 2)